rclone/rclone/docs/content/hubic.md

 Paths are specified as `remote:path`

 Paths are specified as `remote:container` (or `remote:` for the `lsd` command.)
-You may put subdirectories in too, eg `remote:container/path/to/dir`.
+You may put subdirectories in too, e.g. `remote:container/path/to/dir`.

 The initial setup for Hubic involves getting a token from Hubic which you need to do in your browser.  `rclone config` walks you through it.